 Severity of the gap – It may help to categorize each gap as needing configuration, customization or other solutions.
 The exact categories you decide upon may vary but the goal will be to understand how much custom work is needed.

 Level of Effort – the size of the task.
 You can’t always estimate the effort in the early days in exact terms.
-Often the effect will simply be classified as “low, medium or high”.
+Often the effort will simply be classified as “low, medium or high”.
 Or maybe some other form of points scoring system is used.
 I have seen some teams refer to gaps in terms of t-shirt sizes.
 (Is this a S, M, XXL etc) However you decide to estimate the effort be consistent so that a comparison between the gaps can easily be made.

 Priority – it maybe common for the business to set the priority of each gap.
 But architectural / technical concerns may mean the Solution Architect suggests a higher priority on some items.